sulcantonin/ICFA-Beam-2022/README.md

 If you do not want to install Jupyter or run e.g. Google Colab, you can simply execute the notebook via (https://mybinder.org/).

+Or you can use following link which was prepared for us https://www.sirepo.com/jupyterhublogin

 ## Talk: Status of Data-Driven Beam Trajectory Anomaly Detection at European XFEL
 [(pdf talk slides)](https://github.com/sulcantonin/ICFA-Beam-2022/blob/main/ICFA_Presentation.pdf)